A BRIEF HISTORY......OF KIRKBY MALLORY

 Kirkby

-and gives his place of birth as Sutton Cheney, (a small village
+place of birth as Sutton Cheney, (a small village about six miles

-about six miles away).
-He lived there with wife Sarah and family being, Tim,
+away).
+He lived there with his wife Sarah and family being,

-Lucy, Charles, Sarah, Frances, Rose and Arthur together with
+Tim, Lucy, Charles, Sarah, Frances, Rose and Arthur together

-their Governess, Edith Stevens and three servants, Sarah Miller,
+with their Governess, Edith Stevens.
+Also there are three servants,

 One of the most striking things